By Christine Carron

-The issue is that while most Inner Critics are fantabulous (and highly-sensitized) problem spotters, they are not well-equipped to be effective problem solvers.
+The issue is that though Inner Critics are great problem spotters, they are not effective problem solvers.
 They pretty much have one play in their problem-solving playbook: panicked, emotive attacks.

 Why the panic and emotion?
 Because our Inner Critics are in over their heads.

 Recall that these parts of us were forged when we were young.
 Especially during situations that felt (and/or actually were) scary, even terrifying.
 And the only tools they had available were a child’s perspective and resources.

 A particular hindrance to our younger selves' problem-solving prowess is the fact that our prefrontal cortexes were not fully online yet.
 (And didn’t get there until we were in our mid-twenties.)